ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

       -  Validate its content and make sure it is sane
-      -  Validate that sosreport obfuscates sensible information for plugins instructed to do so (e.g. landscape plugin: should obfuscates password(s) and secret-token from config file, ...)
+      -  Validate that sosreport obfuscates sensible information for plugins instructed to do so (e.g. landscape plugin: should obfuscate password(s) and secret-token from config file, ...)
       -  Check for 0 size file(s) (and use common sense if legit or not)
       -  Look under "sos_reports" for full report.
       -  Look under "sos_logs" for WARN and/or ERROR